spree/spree-guides/content/integration/configuration.md

 ## Overview

-The SpreeCommerce hub configuration tool is designed to make managing your Spree integrations quick and painless.
-It is what handles communication between your storefront and the SpreeCommerce hub itself.
+The Spree Commerce hub configuration tool is designed to make managing your storefront integrations quick and painless.
+It is what handles communication between your storefront and the Spree Commerce hub itself.

 Installing the tool is a simple matter of adding one line to your product's `Gemfile`, and running two commands.
 Once that is done, you can manage your own third-party service integrations on the fly.

 ## Prerequisites

 This guide assumes you already have [bundler](http://bundler.io/) installed and that you are familiar with basic Ruby and Rails concepts.
-It also assume that you already have a functioning Spree storefront.
+It also assume that you already have a functioning Spree Commerce storefront.

 ## Installation